hanabi/hanabi.github.io/Reference.md

   * However, these *Elimination Notes* are asynchronous - Alice and Bob write the *Elimination Notes*, but Cathy does not.
 (Cathy has no idea that this is happening because Cathy cannot see her own red 2 on chop.)
   * Alice and Bob will have to keep this information desync in mind going forward.
 * By default, players should never assume that other players have asynchronous information.
 This is because having asynchronous information is the **exception**, rather than the norm.
 * In the previous example, Bob might perform an action later on in the game that seems to demonstrate that he knows he has the red 2.
-But Cathy should not assume that he does.
+But Cathy should not assume that he does, unless there is no other explanation for the clue.

 ### Deferring a Bluff